emmanuelansah247/onlineschool/README.md

 Running The Application
 You can run the application using microsoft visual studio (By clicking run )

-or if you are using visual studio code, you can type
+or if you are using visual studio code, you can type following the command prompt or console

     dotnet build

  dotnet run